Make these quick and easy frozen dog treats for summer. Only four ingredients and a blender required and your pup will lap them up!

 Chloe’s official stamp of approval :)

-Chloe and Gracie hope you enjoy some delicious treats this July 4th weekend!
+Chloe and Gracie hope you enjoy some delicious treats this Fourth of July weekend!